Cactaceae

 Leuchtenbergia principis

 Unique cactus to 2′ high.
-Blue green tubercles, traingular and up to 5″ long tipped with papery twisted spines to 4″.
+Blue green tubercles, triangular and up to 5″ long tipped with papery twisted spines to 4″.
 Large yellow flowers.
 Native to the Chihuahuan desert, northern and central Mexico.
 Related to the genus Ferocactus.
 A slow grower, flowers in about 4 years.
 Z9a

 Maihuenia poeppigii “Mahuen”